Best Cooling Rack of 2021

 This cooing rack could have easily taken the top spot in our review if it wasn't for the fact that ours was terribly bowed.
 Although it sits flat, the gridded rack slopes up in the middle, so badly that lightweight baked goods like cookies easily slide off — we dropped almost a dozen cookies the first time we tried to move this rack on a table.
 As a result of its heavy-duty design and unfortunate convexity, we deem that the Ultra Cuisine (ours anyway) is better suited to cooking than cooling.

 The Betty Crocker 3-Tier Cooling Rack is designed for heavyweight baked goods — think of it as an ideal pie tower.
-The non-stick, coated steel rack features three 140 square-inch racks for a total of 420 square-inches of cooling space.
+The non-stick, coated steel rack features three 140 square-inch racks for a total of 420 square inches of cooling space.
 This is the only gridded, three-tier rack we tested.
 Additionally, it has an optional vertical brace that can be put in place to help support heavier goods or just to improve the stability of this rack in general.

 While all of this might sound like it should add up to a top spot in our review, the design is clunky and not very intuitive.
-It is the only rack we tested that even includes directions, and each component must disconnect to breakdown for storage.
+It is the only rack we tested that even includes directions, and each component must disconnect to break down for storage.
 The spacing between the racks, at only 5.5 inches between tiers, is also not nearly as user-friendly as the Wilton Collapsible.
 However, if much of your baking is made up of pies, then the Betty Crocker 3-Tier is a safe bet for an ultra-stable rack.

 The Spring Chef Heavy Duty helps set the baseline for this category.
-As a 100% stainless steel quarter-sheet rack with a ⅜-inch grid spacing, this very much a standard two-pack of racks offered at a very reasonable price point.
+As a 100% stainless steel quarter-sheet rack with a ⅜-inch grid spacing, this is very much a standard two-pack of racks offered at a very reasonable price point.
 The stainless steel construction makes it both dishwasher friendly and oven safe up to 575℉, and the smaller rack size allows it to fit in some, though not all, toaster ovens, making it a versatile tool for any kitchen.

 The unfortunate thing about standard-sized models is that the standard height seems to be ½-inch, which is not nearly as effective at circulating heat or airflow as those that stand higher.
 Though it offers a slightly more stable platform than the Ultra Cuisine rack, the Spring Chef is still bowed and slopes towards the edges.
 Notably, this rack is very lightweight and thus very flexible.
 But, the savings of a few dollars can add up in a professional kitchen's budget, thus making this rack a very viable option, especially if you plan to purchase more than one.